codeurjc/spring-cloud-aws-sample/README.md

 ### Create an S3 bucket

-Create an S3 bucket, name it `spring-cloud-aws-sample` and give read permissions to anonymous users.
+Create an S3 bucket, name it `spring-cloud-aws-sample-s3` and give read permissions to anonymous users.
 Just copy and paste this aws policy to enable anonymous read access:

 	{
 	  "Version":"2012-10-17",